ndkramer/WDIO-Course/README.md

 In essence, Node.js allows you to use JavaScript for more than just making websites interactive.
 With it, you can build entire servers and do a lot of other powerful things!

+## **Cucumber Definition:**
+Cucumber is a testing tool that supports Behavior Driven Development (BDD).
+It allows you to write application behavior in plain meaningful English text using a simple grammar defined by a language called Gherkin.

+In Cucumber, the BDD specifications are written in a .feature file.
+This file contains a high-level description of the test scenario in multiple languages, like English, French etc. Each line of the Gherkin language maps to a method in a code where you can write your test code.

+Cucumber allows the test script to be written without knowledge of any code.
+This allows developers to write test cases in a more understandable format.

+## **Gherkin Definition:**

+Gherkin is a language used to write tests in Cucumber, a testing tool that supports Behavior Driven Development (BDD).
+It's designed to be easy to understand and readable by humans, which makes it great for collaboration between all stakeholders in a software project, including developers, QA engineers, business analysts, and non-technical people.

+In Gherkin, tests are written in a format that describes a certain feature of an application and how it should behave.
+Each test is called a "scenario", and scenarios are grouped into "features".
+A typical Gherkin scenario looks like this:

+                  Scenario: User logs in successfully

+                    Given I am on the login page

+                    When I enter valid credentials

+                    Then I should be redirected to the dashboard

+Each line in the scenario starts with a keyword:
+- "Given" sets up the initial context.
+- "When" describes the action that triggers the behavior to be tested.
+- "And" can be used to chain multiple Given, When, or Then steps.
+- "Then" describes the expected outcome or result.
+Gherkin also supports parameters, tables, and other advanced features, making it a flexible and powerful tool for writing tests.
+It's important to note that Gherkin scenarios should describe behavior, not implementation details.
+This makes the tests easier to understand and maintain, and allows them to serve as living documentation for the system.